cwong690/Birdex/README.md

 - test small set of loading in images and displaying
     - saved as array
 - upload all images to s3
-- model was awful, figured out one hot encoded the wrong numbers due to the fact that some numbers are missing and not in a perfect range

 ## Planned Process